mbasugit/Imputation/README.md

 For each tissue a linear model is build using GTEx data.

 ## Data download
-Download data files from GTEx Portal.
+Download data files from GTEx Portal and dbGaP.

 ## Main script
 The code for prediction of gene expression of a target tissue consists of the following steps:

 ### Model building
-For each gene the top 5 PCs of Whole blood transcriptome is used to build the model in training set of the data and then the prediction of the gene is performed in testing set.
+For each gene the top 5 PCs of Whole blood transcriptome is used to build the model in training set of the data and then the model is used to predict its expression in testing set.
 Five-fold cross validation prediction for all the genes are performed.
 Model is build using lasso regression method using cv.glmnet function from glmnet R-package.

 ### Measuring prediction accuracy
 The prediction accuracy for each of the genes are measure using pearson correlation coefficient.
 Also likelihood ratio test is performed for each gene  to assess which gene's expression are predictable from blood transcriptome above and beyond the confounders (age, race and sex).

-Prediction accuracy for each tissue is reported based on the genes which pass the likelihood ratio test (FDR<=0.05) and also beyond some thresholf pearson correlation coefficient values.
+Thus for each gene we have its prediatability score (in terms of Pearson correlation coefficient) and FDR of the LLR p-value.
+Prediction accuracy for each tissue is reported based on the genes which pass the likelihood ratio test (FDR<=0.05) and also have pearson correlation coefficient values beyond a predefined threshold.